 NCYF is permitted to borrow and the board has set a gearing limit of 25% of net assets, at the time of borrowing, which it reviews periodically (see page 20).
 The manager expects that NCYF's portfolio will normally be fully invested.
-However, during periods in which changes in economic circumstances, market conditions or but such securities are limited to 10% of NCYF's total assets (calculated at the time during periods in which changes in economic circumstances, market conditions or other factors so warrant, NCYF is permitted to reduce its exposure to securities and increase its positions in cash, money market instruments and derivative instruments in order to seek protection from stock market falls or volatility.
+However, during periods in which changes in economic circumstances, market conditions or of any relevant investment).